BerrySync/BerrySync/README.md

+# This project is now DEPRECATED.
+Goodberry's has revamped their calendar system to use Google Calendar directly rather than posting images.
+This project serves no longer serves any functional use.

 # BerrySync
 A program that syncs the Flavor of the Day calendar from [Goodberry's Flavor of the Day](https://www.goodberrys.com/flavor-of-the-day) with Google Calendar.
 It also includes a read-only API for finding information about flavors and the dates on which they occur.
 This project is still a WIP and more comprehensive documentation will be available in the future.